We know how important it is for you to have an idea of some of the best mortgage rates that may be available to you.

 Getting a mortgage for the first time can be both confusing and daunting.
-Which type of deal should you go for and how big a mortgage will you be able to take out?
+Which type of deal should you go for and how much can you borrow?

 Your mortgage is likely to be your biggest monthly outgoing, so it’s important to get it right first time round.

 When you take out a first time buyer mortgage, you are basically borrowing an amount from a lender to pay for your property purchase.
 Like any other type of loan, you make monthly repayments to pay off the capital you’ve borrowed as well as the interest charged.
 Some are interest-only rather than repayment mortgages, whereby you only pay interest back each month, and you don’t repay the capital lump sum borrowed until the end of the term.
 However, it’s extremely unlikely that as a first-time buyer you would be offered this type of deal as most lenders will only consider lending on an interest-only basis if you have a very large deposit to put down.

 The amount of interest you will pay on your mortgage depends on the particular deal you choose, but the good news is that record low interest rates mean that mortgage rates are currently very competitive.
 The bigger the deposit you have to put down, the better the mortgage rates you will be eligible to apply for.